-Take a look at the top food trends of 2018, and chefs agree: It's all about the beef-specifically, new and interesting cuts of beef.
+Take a look at the top food trends of 2018, and chefs agree: It's all about the beef specifically, new and interesting cuts of beef.
 This trend ranked first in an annual survey by the National Restaurant Association.
 More and more restaurants and chefs are incorporating nontraditional cuts of beef as a cost-efficient but delicious way to freshen up menus.

-"We're always looking for different ways to make the best use of the animal," says Jack Walker, sales manager at Sysco specialty meat company Metropolitan Meat, Seafood & Poultry, who also has more than 25 years of experience as a chef.
+"We're always looking for ways to make the best use of the animal," says Jack Walker, sales manager at Sysco specialty meat company Metropolitan Meat, Seafood & Poultry, who also has more than 25 years of experience as a chef.
 "By discovering new parts of the cow, we can find different steaks and varieties of meat to help create something that'll stand out in the market."

 Here are eight nontraditional cuts that will make your customers' taste buds rejoice-and give you a high-quality steak dish at a lower cost.
 The trick to cooking all these cuts, Walker says, is to not cook them above medium, so they stay juicy.

-Find these cuts and more through Sysco's Buckhead Pride and Newport Pride specialty brands.
-At both purveyors, beef is aged 21 to 35 days to enhance flavor and tenderness.
-COULOTTE One of the most tender cuts from the sirloin, the coulotte is versatile and packs a lot of flavor.
+COULOTTE One of the most tender cuts from the sirloin, the coulotte is versatile and packs a lot of flavour.
 Walker suggests roasting it whole.

-DENVER Cut from the chuck, this tender, flavorful meat has some marbling and is great for grilling or roasting.
+DENVER Cut from the chuck, this tender, flavourful meat has marbling and is great for grilling or roasting.

-FLAT IRON A great alternative to hanger, skirt and flank steaks, this cut is rich in flavor and benefits from being marinated or tenderized.
-Walker recommends it for grilling and sautéing and as a great topper on salads.
+FLAT IRON An alternative to hanger, skirt and flank steaks, this cut is rich in flavour and benefits from being marinated or tenderized.
+Walker recommends it for grilling and sautéing and as a topper on salads.
 MERLOT Cut from the side of the heel, this versatile, lean and thin steak can be sliced for stir-fries, grilling or pan-broiling.

-OYSTER This tiny, tender gem (usually weighing no more than 6 ounces) packs intense flavor thanks to its natural weblike marbling in a shape that resembles an oyster shell.
+OYSTER This tiny, tender gem (usually weighing no more than 6 ounces) packs intense flavour thanks to its natural web-like marbling in a shape that resembles an oyster shell.

 SHOULDER TENDER Shaped like a tenderloin and just as tasty-but smaller and half the price-this lean cut can be cooked whole, cut into medallions or sliced for stir-fry.
 Its cylindrical shape, Walker says, makes it attractive for plate presentations.

-TRI-TIP This juicy triangular cut is already a West Coast favorite and is gaining population.

-a West Coast favorite and is gaining popularity on the East Coast.
-Versatile and full of flavor, it can be grilled, roasted, braised or broiled.
+TRI-TIP This tender triangular cut is already a West Coast favourite and is gaining popularity on the East Coast.
+Versatile and full of flavour, it can be grilled, roasted, braised or broiled.

-VEGAS STRIP STEAK This tender 14-ounce slice of steak can easily be cut into smaller portions and grilled, pan-fried, roasted or smoked.
+VEGAS STRIP STEAK Discovered by the same meat scientist who discovered the flat iron steak, this tender 14-ounce slice of steak can easily be cut into smaller portions and grilled, pan-fried, roasted or smoked.